This post may contain affiliate links. Read our disclosure policy here.

 How to make Healthy Chili in the Slow Cooker with No Beans

 Here’s where we make the original Paleo Chili Recipe even easier with the help of a slow cooker!
-All you need to do: brown the beef, garlic, and onion over medium heat.
-Transfer to a slow cooker, add the veggies, spices, and remaining ingredients.
-Cover, set to cook, and just like that dinner is taken care of.
+All you need to do is brown the beef, transfer it to a slow cooker, add the remaining ingredients, cook, and just like that, dinner is taken care of.
+Just three simple steps:

 More Ways to Make this Recipe